rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik.md

   - "--metrics.prometheus"
 ```

 Now it is time to configure our Terraform files.
 Create a file called `03-ingress.tf`.
-Like in our previous Terraform file, first declare the variables that we will need:
+Like in our previous Terraform files, first declare the variables that we will need:

 ```hcl {linenos=table,linenostart=1}
 # Variable declaration